stkim1/NSLogger-iPad-Viewer/README.md

 <sup>*</sup>iCloud not supported.

 ##Status

-UI (W.I.P.)
+UI (W.I.P.) : Multiple views to show connections to viewer
-Bonjour-Over-Bluetooth Client (W.I.P.)
+Bonjour-Over-Bluetooth Client (W.I.P.
+80% done) : Finalizing Bluetooth handling

-Bonjour-Over-Bluetooth Server Done.
+## Bluetooth Connection

-There are three Bluetooth frameworks and one API opened in iOS
+There are three Bluetooth frameworks and one API publicly opened in iOS
 1. [CoreBluetooth](http://developer.apple.com/library/ios/#documentation/CoreBluetooth/Reference/CoreBluetooth_Framework/_index.html)
 2. [External Accessary](http://developer.apple.com/library/ios/#documentation/ExternalAccessory/Reference/ExternalAccessoryFrameworkReference/_index.ht]ml)
 3. [GameKit](http://developer.apple.com/library/ios/#documentation/GameKit/Reference/GameKit_Collection/_index.html)
 4. [Bonjour over Bluetooth (DNS-SD)](http://developer.apple.com/library/ios/#qa/qa1753/_index.html#//apple_ref/doc/uid/DTS40011315)

 The one that is most clutter-free and provides best possible use case is, so far in my opinion, the last one.
-Unfortunately, its lower level API than CFNetService/NSNetService that, it takes some time to hustle with.
+It requires no additional framework, library, and does not ask user to choose bluetooth connection.
+It simply finds the nearest possible service on Bluetooth interface and makes use of it.

+### How to run demo
+1. Run iPad Viewer with WiFi off and Bluetooth on.
+2. Run iOS client with Bluetooth on.
+(It's up to use to leave WiFi or cellular on).
+3. Start logging.

 ##Documents